projectgus/hairless-midiserial/index.markdown

 report. :)

+### How do I use the Arduino MIDI Library?

+The [Arduino MIDI Library](http://arduino.cc/playground/Main/MIDILibrary) is a newer MIDI library than Ardumidi, and seems to be the way of the future.

+To use this library with Hairless Bridge, you can mostly follow their instructions exactly.
+The only difference is that you need to initialise the Serial port after the MIDI library, like this:

+    void setup() {
+      MIDI.begin();
+      Serial.begin(115200);
+    }

 ### I can't reprogram my Arduino any more

 You need to disable the Serial<->MIDI Bridge before sending other data